theresamclaird/coderetreat-react-ts/docs/tdd-cycle.md

 3. **Refactor (Improve the Design):**
    Once the test passes, clean up your code.
 Simplify logic, eliminate duplication, and improve readability without changing behavior.
 Your test suite now acts as a safety net, allowing you to refactor confidently.

 > **Tip:** Keep each cycle short — ideally just a few minutes.
 During coderetreats, notice how frequent cycles help keep your code clear and prevent “big bang” changes.
-Discuss with your pair how you recognize the right time to refactor.

 ---